dm384ok/ElevenSDK/README.md

-## Deliver Integration
+## ElevenSDK Integration
-Deliver - tools for analytics and tracking .
+ElevenSDK - collection tools for analytics and tracking .
 If you want to use our tool in your project, contact us.

 ## Dependency
-Add SDK swift package dependencies to project: [https://github.com/dm384ok/Deliver](https://github.com/dm384ok/Deliver)
+Add SDK swift package dependencies to project: [https://github.com/dm384ok/ElevenSDK](https://github.com/dm384ok/ElevenSDK)

 ## Info.plist setup
 After dependency is continue processing, go to INFO tab, and setup some necessary fields:

-(**PlatformKey** is configuration key, it very important step, so you need ask your manager about it, and add ***PlatformKey*** to your info plist.)
+(**ElevenSDK** is configuration key, it very important step, so you need ask your manager about it, and add ***ElevenSDK*** to your info plist.)

 > ITSAppUsesNonExemptEncryption  :  NO

 > NSAdvertisingAttributionReportEndpoint : https://appsflyer-skadnetwork.com/

-> NSUserTrackingUsageDescription : Select "Allow" for better experience.
-This identifier will be used to  order to functionalities and user engagement.

 > NSLocationWhenInUseUsageDescription : Select "Allow" for better experience.
 Your location will be used to order to user engagement.